MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 The video hub has two apps:

 1. Video hub - admin: a model driven app, designed for administrators to add content, moderate comments and curate shared playlists.
-1. Video hub: this is the canvas app that all users access.
+1. Video hub: a canvas app that all users access.

 ### Manage content in the Video hub - admin app